c2tonyc2/sysadmin-decal/basic/lab.md

 7. **Application Layer**
 The application layer specifies protocols between hosts.
 Some examples of this include SSH, FTP, and HTTP.

-Here is a diagram of the OSI model
 ![alt text][OSI]

 [OSI]: https://i-technet.sec.s-msft.com/dynimg/IC213395.gif "OSI model"